FluentLenium/FluentLenium/docs/docs/configuration.md

   - **baseUrl**

-     Sets the base URL used to build absolute URL when relative URL is given to {@link FluentAdapter#goTo(String)}.
+     Sets the base URL used to build absolute URL when relative URL is given to `FluentAdapter#goTo(String)`.

      Default value: ```null```.